sonatype-nexus-community/DevAudit/README.md

 *  **Continuously updated vulnerabilties data**.
 DevAudit uses the [OSS Index API](https://ossindex.net/) which provides continuously updated vulnerabilities data compiled from a wide range of secuirty data feeds and sources such as the NVD CVE feeds, Drupal Security Advisories, and so on.
 Support for more backend data providers such as [vulners.com](https://vulners.com/#stats) is coming.

-* **Audit operating system and development package dependencies.** DevAudit audits Windows applications and pacakges installed via Chocolatey, Windows MSI and OneGet for vulnerabilities reported for specific versions.
+* **Audit operating system and development package dependencies.** DevAudit audits Windows applications and packages installed via Chocolatey, Windows MSI and OneGet for vulnerabilities reported for specific versions.
 For development package dependencies and libraries, DevAudit audits NuGet v2 dependencies for .NET, Bower dependencies for nodejs, and Composer package dependencies for PHP.
 Support for many more is coming.

-* **Audit application server configurations.** DevAudit audits the server version and the server configuration for the OpenSSH sshd, Apache httpd, MySQL, and Nginx servers with many more coming.
+* **Audit application server configurations**.
+DevAudit audits the server version and the server configuration for the OpenSSH sshd, Apache httpd, MySQL, PostgreSQL, and Nginx servers with many more coming.
 Configuration auditing is based on the [Alpheus](https://github.com/allisterb/Alpheus) library and is done using full syntactic analysis of the server configuration files.
 Server configuration rules are stored in YAML text files and can be customized to the needs of developers.
 Support for many more servers and applications and types of analysis is coming.

-* **Audit application configuration.** DevAudit audits Microsoft ASP.NET applications and detects vulnerabilities present in the application configuration.
+* **Audit application configuration**.
+DevAudit audits Microsoft ASP.NET applications and detects vulnerabilities present in the application configuration.
+Application configuration rules are stored in YAML text files and can be customized to the needs of developers.

-* **Audit application code by static analysis.** DevAudit currently supports static analysis of .NET CIL bytecode.
+* **Audit application code by static analysis**.
+DevAudit currently supports static analysis of .NET CIL bytecode.
 Analyzers reside in external script files and can be fully customized based on the needs of the developer.
 Support for C# source code analysis via Roslyn, PHP7 source code and many more languages and external static code analysis tools is coming.

 * **Remote agentless auditing**.
 DevAudit can connect to remote hosts via SSH with identical auditing features available in remote environments as in local environments.
 Only a valid SSH login is required to audit remote hosts and DevAudit running on Windows can connect to and audit Linux hosts over SSH.
-Support for other remote protocols like WinRM is planned.
+On Windows DevAudit can also remotely connect to and audit other Windows machines using WinRM.

-* **Docker container auditing.** DevAudit can audit Docker containers with identical features available in container environments as in local environments.
+* **Agentless Docker container auditing**.
+DevAudit can audit running Docker containers from the Docker host with identical features available in container environments as in local environments.

+* **GitHub repository auditing**.
+DevAudit can connect directly to a project repository hosted on GitHub and perform package source and application configuration auditing.

-* **PowerShell** support.
+* **PowerShell support**.
 DevAudit can also be run inside the PowerShell system administration environment as cmdlets.
 Work on PowerShell support is paused at present but will resume in the near future with support for cross-platform Powershell both on Windows and Linux.

 ## Requirements
 DevAudit is a .NET 4.6 application.
 To install locally on your machine you will need either the Microsoft .NET Framework 4.6 runtime on Windows, or Mono 4.4+ on Linux. .NET 4.6 should be already installed on most recent versions of Windows, if not then it is available as a Windows feature that can be turned on or installed from the Programs and Features control panel applet on consumer Windows, or from the Add Roles and Features option in Server Manager on server versions of Windows.
 For older versions of Windows, the .NET 4.6 installer from Microsoft can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=48130).